Michael O'Sullivan (politician): Sulpician supporter

 O'Sullivan had a lifelong connection with the French Sulpician order of Catholic priests, who had taught him at Collège St-Raphaël.
 He acted as their lawyer on a number of matters, and also became involved in a dispute over the 1821 appointment of Jean-Jacques Lartigue as the auxiliary and suffragan Bishop of Montreal, acting for the Archbishop of Quebec, Joseph-Octave Plessis.
-Although Lartigue was also a Sulpician and graduate of Collège St-Raphaël, he was a canadien.
-The predominantly French Sulpicians saw his appointment as a threat to their own dominance in Montreal, and made life unpleasant for the new suffragan bishop, including one challenge in 1823–1824 to the canonical validity of his appointment.
+Although Lartigue was also a Sulpician and graduate of Collège St-Raphaël, he was a native canadien.
+The predominantly French Sulpicians viewed his appointment as an encroachment on their dominance in Montreal, and made life unpleasant for the new suffragan bishop, including one challenge in 1823–1824 to the canonical validity of his appointment.
 O'Sullivan gave advice on the civil and canon law aspects of the dispute to the person who brought the challenge.
-He also toured Europe, supposedly on vacation, but in fact to lobby against the appointment of Lartigue.
-O'Sullivan may have been involved in the movement to construct the new Notre-Dame Basilica, replacing the old Notre-Dame church, which prevented construction of a cathedral for the new bishop.
+He also toured Europe, supposedly on vacation, but in actuality to lobby against the appointment of Lartigue.
+O'Sullivan may have been involved in the movement to construct the new Notre-Dame Basilica, replacing the old Notre-Dame church, which prevented building a cathedral for the new bishop.

 The whole affair also had political implications, as Lartigue was the cousin of both Louis-Joseph Papineau and Viger.
 Both were ardent nationalists and leading members of the Parti canadien.
 They supported their cousin in the dispute.
 The timing of the dispute, and O'Sullivan's decision not to seek re-election in 1824, may have been related, and may have contributed to O'Sullivan's gradual movement away from the nationalist Parti canadien.